 Helping Your Troubled Teen Without Making Things Worse

 Recent revelations of scams and manipulations on Wall Street have opened our eyes as to just how greedy and dishonest some individuals can be.
-It should be no surprise that there are individuals who prey on the desperation of parents whose teens have become involved in alcohol and other drugs, gangs, crime and violence.
+It should be no surprise that there are individuals who prey on the desperation of parents whose teens have become involved in alcohol and other drugs, gangs, crime, and violence.
 Considering the many forms of trouble that seem to attract teens, and our seemingly limitless willingness to sacrifice for our kids, parents of troubled teens are appallingly at risk for exploitation.
 This sad truth is grippingly revealed in Maia Szalavitz’s appropriately titled Help at Any Cost: How the Troubled-Teen Industry Cons Parents and Hurts Kids (Riverhead Books, 2006).

-Evidence based addiction treatment and family treatment for teens
+Evidence-based addiction treatment for teens and families

 The most intensive evidence-based practice, Multisystemic Therapy (MST), is a family-focused, home-based program that focuses on chronically violent, substance-abusing juvenile offenders who are at high risk for out-of-home placement, and who are 12 to 17 years of age.

 Multidimensional Family Therapy

 Multidimensional Family Therapy (MDFT) is an outpatient family-based substance use treatment for teenagers.
 It recognizes that adolescent drug use originates from a network of influences (individual, family, peer, community).
 MDFT works to reduce unwanted behavior and increase desirable behavior in many different ways and settings, using individual and family sessions held in the clinic, in the home, or with family members at the family court, school, or other community locations.